-Subscribe to the Youtube Channel by simply clicking the red button below:
+Subscribe to Our Youtube Channel – click the red button:

 Ethiopians eat exclusively with their right hands, using pieces of injera to pick up bites of entrées and side dishes.

 The Ethiopian Orthodox Church prescribes a number of fasting (tsom, Ge’ez: ጾም ṣōm) periods, including Wednesdays, Fridays, and the entire Lenten season, so Ethiopian cuisine contains many dishes that are vegan.

 A typical dish consists of injera accompanied by a spicy stew, which frequently includes beef, lamb, vegetables and various types of legumes, such as lentils.

 Gurage cuisine also makes use of the false banana plant (enset, Ge’ez: እንሰት inset), a type of ensete.
 The plant is pulverized and fermented to make a bread-like food called qocho or kocho (Ge’ez: ቆጮ ḳōč̣ō), which is eaten with kitfo.
 The root of this plant may be powdered and prepared as a hot drink called bulla (Ge’ez: ቡላ būlā), which is often given to those who are tired or ill.
 Another typical Gurage preparation is coffee with butter (kebbeh).
 Kita herb bread is also baked.